 If you’re feeling constantly restless, dissatisfied, and envious of others, change your look.
 Changes to career, relationships, geography, and finance may have huge, terrifying repercussions, mainly because those changes involve other people.
 But changing your look is singular, self-contained, all about you.
 It may elicit some curious comments from friends and coworkers and family members, but mostly it’s a change that is entirely within your control.
 YOU are the only person who decides how you dress, what you wear, how you wear it, when, and why.
 That’s a lot of power, and it can be used to shape your feelings about yourself as a participant in the world’s events.

 See how confident and relaxed I look in the picture at the top of this post?
 That is not an act.
 I am confident and relaxed.
-And sure, that’s partly due to the fact that it’s my husband behind the lens and I’ve been doing daily outfit shots for nearly two years now, but I attribute the main to the changes I’ve made to my personal style.
+And sure, that’s partly due to the fact that it’s my husband behind the lens and I’d been doing daily outfit shots for many years, but I attribute the main to the changes I’ve made to my personal style.
 I used to be ashamed of my non-lingerie-model body and slunk through life in clothing that didn’t actually appeal to my tastes and preferences, but hid my supposed flaws from public view.
 I hated what I wore, but couldn’t see any other options.
 And although I could project an air of confidence back then, I didn’t feel it.
 I felt insignificant, boring, wrong, out of place.
 After years of attempting to change my body through crash diets, I finally realized that my body was what it was and I might as well work with it.
 My exploration of personal style made me more aware of my body and my health, showed me that there isn’t a single type of gorgeous body, provided me with a previously untapped outlet for artistic and creative expression, led me to blog which rekindled my love of writing, introduced me to a huge new world of stylistic thinkers and influencers, provided me with several new streams of income, unlocked untold amounts of personal confidence, and connected me to YOU.

 I’m not saying that it’s the only answer or the perfect answer.
 I’m not saying that switching from heels to flats will transform you into Michelle Obama or Oprah.
 I’m saying that there is such a thing as gateway change.
 That tweaking your external appearance can, amazingly, inspire the courage you need to make more substantive changes.That something as simple as honing your personal style can, eventually, lead to actions and choices that will alleviate those nagging feelings of restlessness, dissatisfaction, and envy.
 That investing time and energy in creating a style that makes you feel joyful, confident, and entirely yourself can only lead to good, good things.